shanemcw/homebridge-amazondash-MAC/README.md

 ```
 homebridge    ALL=(ALL) NOPASSWD:SETENV: /usr/sbin/shutdown, /usr/bin/npm, /usr/local/bin/npm, /usr/sbin/tcpdump
 ```
-* Save the file and exit with that text editor's method
+* Save the file and exit with that text editor's method.
+Accept any default file names during the save and exit step.
 	* `vi` or `vim` sequence
 		* esc key
 		* :wq